 - A toolkit with creative resources to reinforce Eagle Books type 2 diabetes prevention messages

-- Educational materials that includes posters with culturally relevant images and messages and videos to promote diabetes prevention
+- Educational materials that include posters with culturally relevant images and messages and videos to promote diabetes prevention

-- Stories about traditional foods programs, cultural identity and the importance of foods safety and preservation
+- Stories about traditional foods programs, cultural identity and the importance of food safety and preservation

 A Healthy Pregnancy for Women With Diabetes Source: American College of Obstetricians and Gynecologists